 There is a limit to seven members on the team.
 You should not, under any circumstances, have eight different children participate on the same team.
 If a team has eight members, an outside assistance penalty of 1-100 points will be assessed.
 The value of the penalty will be determined on tournament day by the judges who watch the performance, based on their assessment of the magnitude of the offense.
 It is not possible to predict the penalty prior to the performance.
-You might want to review the Odyssey of the Mind Program Guide, page 45, for further information.
+You might want to review the Odyssey of the Mind Program Guide, around page 45, for further information.

 Creative Competitions, Inc. is the official name of the international Odyssey of the Mind organization.

 Yes, they may use musical instruments, CD/mp3 players (or similar electronics), or computers.
-Review the Odyssey of the Mind Program Guide, pages 47-49, for further information about “Itemizing items on the Cost Form” in the Penalty section.
+Review the Odyssey of the Mind Program Guide, around pages 47-49, for further information about “Itemizing items on the Cost Form” in the Penalty section.
 Musical instruments, computers, and audio video recorders/players may be used, but they have assigned costs that apply to all teams.
 You should also carefully review the problem statement because sometimes live requirements or other problem-specific rules occur.

 NoVA North is one of the regional Odyssey of the Mind associations in Northern Virginia.
 We were formerly known as NoVA West Region 13.
 In 2011, the region had grown too large to host a single tournament, and we split into Regions 9 (NoVA North) and 12 (NoVA South).
 We consist of a volunteer regional board that works with many other volunteers in the area to keep school coordinators up to date, assist coaches in preparing their teams for our tournament, train judges for the tournament, and host the actual tournament, as well as many other functions.